benmvp/slides/md/2016-es6-developer-week.md

   - It will ultimately be coerced into a string
 - Multi-line strings are now supported as well
   - Any whitespace you put will be in the string, including tabs and newlines
-- One of the few features supported by all modern browsers
 - You can actually always use template literals, but I tend to only use them when interpolating

 ===== <!-- .slide: data-transition="fade" -->